+Bunion surgery is done to reduce the pain and correct the deformity caused by a bunion.
 A bunion (hallux valgus) is an enlargement of the bone or tissue around a joint at the base of the big toe or at the base of the little toe (in which case it is called a "bunionette" or "tailor's bunion").
 Bunions often occur when the joint is stressed over a prolonged period.
-Ninety percent of bunions occur in women, primarily because women may be more likely to wear tight, pointed, and confining shoes.
+Most bunions occur in women, primarily because women may be more likely to wear tight, pointed, and confining shoes.
 Bunions may be inherited as a family trait.
 Bunions may also result from arthritis, which often affects the big toe joint.

-Initial treatment of bunions may include wearing comfortable, well-fitting footwear (particularly shoes that conform to the shape of the foot and do not cause pressure areas) or the use of splints and orthotics (special shoe inserts shaped to your feet) to reposition the big toe.
+Before surgery is considered, your h may recommend first wearing comfortable, well-fitting footwear (particularly shoes that conform to the shape of the foot and do not cause pressure areas) or the use of splints and orthotics (special shoe inserts shaped to your feet) to reposition the big toe.
 For bunions caused by arthritis, medications may help reduce pain and swelling.

-If nonsurgical treatment fails, your doctor may suggest surgery, which resolves the problem in nearly all persons.
+If these treatments don’t help, your health care health care provider may suggest surgery, which resolves the problem in nearly all persons.
 The goal of surgery is to relieve pain and correct as much deformity as possible.
 The surgery is not cosmetic and is not meant to improve the appearance of the foot.

 Other related procedures that may be used to help diagnose foot disorders include X-rays of the bone and foot.
-Please see these procedures for additional information.
+Please see these procedures for more information.

-The type of surgical procedure performed depends upon the severity of the bunion, the individual’s age, general health, activity level, and the condition of the bones and connective tissue.
-Other factors may influence the choice of a procedure used:
+The type of surgical procedure performed depends upon the severity of the bunion, your age, general health, activity level, and the condition of the bones and connective tissue.
+Other factors may influence the choice of a procedure used.

-Reasons to undergo bunion surgery may include severe foot pain that occurs even when walking or wearing flat, comfortable shoes.
-Surgery may also be indicated when chronic big toe inflammation and swelling does not subside with rest or medications.
+You may need bunion surgery if you have severe foot pain that occurs even when walking or wearing flat, comfortable shoes.
+Surgery may also be needed when chronic big toe inflammation and swelling isn’t relieved with rest or medications.

 Other reasons for surgery include toe deformity, a drifting in of the big toe toward the small toe, and an inability to bend and straighten the big toe.

-There may be other reasons for your doctor to recommend bunion surgery.
+There may be other reasons for your health care provider to recommend bunion surgery.

 Other complications may include recurrence of the bunion, nerve damage, and continued pain.
 The surgery may also result in overcorrection of the problem, in which the big toe extends away from the other toes.

-Bunion surgery may be performed on an outpatient basis or as part of your stay in a hospital.
+Bunion surgery may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.

 Most bunion surgery is performed under ankle block anesthesia, in which your foot is numb, but you are awake.
 Occasionally, general or spinal anesthesia is used.